isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-laptop-for-video-editing.markdown

 You will appreciate the large 256GB internal memory that boosts your storage capacity (can be expanded up to 512GB/1TB).
 Microsoft Surface Book is lightweight (4.2 pounds) and has a detachable screen that can rotate up to 360 degrees in a single plane.
 The fast-acting 6G GDDR5 graphics memory houses NVIDIA GeForce GTX 1060 graphics, which boost further the quality and resolution of edited videos.
 The pixel sense display screen property of Microsoft Surface Book easily responds to surface stylus pen while in use thus, allowing fast video editing command execution without necessarily using the keyboard.
-The outer casing of Microsoft Surface Book is self-hardened (durable) and has a stylish aluminum color coating that will boost your confidence.
-Moreover, its long-life battery will serve you for 12 hours without recharging.
+The outer casing of Microsoft Surface Book is self-hardened (durable) and has a stylish aluminum color coating that will boost your confidence. Â Moreover, its long-life battery will serve you for 12 hours without recharging.
 Actually, Microsoft Surface Book has a contrast mode ratio of 1600:1 and USB-C port for data transfer.
 The computer further features 3.4GHz base clock and comes with Microsoft office 35 home already installed.
 Pros:
 - Has a detachable and wide screen  15
 - Stylish  has chamfered edges and aluminum coating
 - Ultra slim and 320 degree of rotation
-- Has NVIDIA GeForce GTX 1060 graphics
+- Has NVIDIA GeForce GTX 1060Â graphics
 - 6G GDDR5 graphics memory
 - Core i7 Intel Quad core
 - Has 6GB RAM and 256 GB SSD